MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-create-new.md

 </tbody>
 </table>

 Additional observation events can also be added to an assessment after the assessment has been created.
-The list of available observation events exposed through the **INSERT 'Configure an existing assessment' URL** flow is a superset of those listed in the table above.
+The list of available observation events exposed through the [Assessment configuration](assessment-configure-existing.md#assessment-configuration-overview) flow is a superset of those listed in the table above.

 ### Assessment status event